Bhupesh-V/Bhupesh-V.github.io/now.md

 ## Trying to lead efforts as a volunteer

 - I have been with [r/developersIndia](https://reddit.com/r/developersIndia) since its inception in 2020 as a volunteer, acting as a lead.
 So struggling with the responsibilities and trying to make it better.
+- This includes moderating the community, organizing events, potentially evangelizing about it.